mshmsh5000/northstar/documentation/endpoints/auth.md

 ## Create Token (Refresh Token Grant)

-This will verify a user's refresh token (given from the [password grant](#create-token-password-grant)) and create a new JWT authentication token.
+This grant should be used when the access token given by the [Authorization Code grant](#create-token-authorization-code-grant) expires.
+It will verify the provided refresh token (given alongside the original access token) and create a new JWT authentication token.
 The provided refresh token will be "consumed" and a new refresh token will be returned.

 If an invalid refresh token is provided, a `400 Bad Request` error will be returned.